Cleadon: Demography

 In the 2001 UK Census the population of Cleadon was recorded as 4,795.
 In the 2011 UK Census, the Cleadon and East Boldon Ward had 8,457 usual residents.
 The average age of the residents was 45.8, slightly above the average for South Tyneside.
 The vast majority (96%) of residents identified as white and 96.3% were born in the UK.
 98.2% of people had English as a main language spoken in their household.
 The largest religious group was Christianity (75.8% of residents).
 The majority of residents (57.1%) were in employment with wholesale and retail trade and health and social work activities being the most common industries for the area.
 The most common occupation was 'Professional' (13.2%).

 Governance

 In the UK national parliament, Cleadon is part of the Jarrow constituency, represented by Labour MP Kate Osborne since 2019.
 In the 2019 UK general election, Labour won the seat with a 7,120 vote and 17.5% majority.
 In local government, Cleadon is part of the South Tyneside Council ward of Cleadon and East Boldon.
-This ward is represented by Conservative Councillors Ian Forster and Stan Wildhirt and Joan Atkinson of the Labour Party.
+This ward is represented by Green Party Councillors Shirley Ford, David Herbert and Abbey Muquith.